nikkijuk/camunda-playground/README.md

 Saga is pattern which can be implemented using BPM https://microservices.io/patterns/data/saga.html

 These technical use cases are making eventually consistent data processing using distributed transactions and microservices reality. https://blog.bernd-ruecker.com/saga-how-to-implement-complex-business-transactions-without-two-phase-commit-e00aa41a1b1b

+In case Model Driven Development (MDD) connects in your mind to something ugly, like "generate if from model, then customize" horror scenarios, just relax.
+Model really drives logic here, as BPMN is directly executed (interpreted runtime).

 ### BPMN as programming model